FAQs about Hours of Service and RegulationsFreightliner Trucks On-Highway Newsletter

 A: This exception refers to unexpected driving delays due to uncontrollable circumstances, such as winter weather or lane closures from an accident.
 Known driving conditions, such as rush-hour traffic or construction projects, are not covered by the exception.
 Under the exception rule, you are allowed to drive up to an extra two hours, increasing your 11-Hour Driving Limit to 13 hours, based on how far you could have driven in normal conditions.
 However, the extended hours still must be completed within the 14-Hour Driving Window.

-For more information on HOS and regulations, download the FMCSA Truck Driver’s Guide.
+For more information on HOS and regulations, visit the FMCSA website.